Sinclair ZX Spectrum

 Introduced April 1982 (16K and 48K versions)

-The ZX Spectrum was by far the most widely known home computer of the 1980s - sold in their millions, it was truly a major upgrade over the ZX81 it replaced.
+In the UK, the ZX Spectrum was by far the most widely known home computer of the 1980s - sold in their millions, it was truly a major upgrade over the ZX81 it replaced.
 Featuring colour and sound, and a lot more memory, it paved the way for home computer games as we know them today.
 Initially, in April 1982, there were two models available: The Spectrum 16K, available for £125 and the Spectrum 48K for £175, the only difference being the amount of RAM.
 Later, the 16K model's price was dropped to £99 and the 48K down to £129.

 In October 1984, the Spectrum+ was released for £179.95 in order to address customer complaints over the rubber keyboard on the original Spectrum.
 Since the launch of the Spectrum it's looks had been somewhat revolutionary, but two years on it was looking small, insignificant, and dated.
 Furthermore, issues with the original's keyboard were well known, and a number of manufacturers were successfully selling third-party keyboards as replacements for the Spectrum rubber keyboard - Sinclair wanted to compete with them.
-This revised keyboard still used the underlying rubber membrane, but had more professional plastic key caps, not unlike those found on the Sinclair QL, released the same year.
+This revised keyboard still used the underlying rubber membrane, but had more professional plastic key caps, not unlike those found on the Sinclair QL released the same year.
 It also had a much larger space bar and Enter key.

 For existing Spectrum owners, the Spectrum+ keyboard could be purchased as a home-upgrade kit for £50.